jenniferjunapudi/SDWA-Using-Pyspark/README.md

 - [Acknowledgements](#acknowledgements)

 ## Overview
-This project analyzes public water systems under the Safe Drinking Water Act (SDWA) to identify compliance patterns and categorize water systems based on violations and features.
+This project delves into public water systems overseen by the Safe Drinking Water Act (SDWA) to reveal compliance patterns and categorize systems based on their violations and characteristics.
+By employing clustering models, distinct groups of water systems were identified, shedding light on their performance and compliance status.
+Furthermore, supervised models were utilized to predict and monitor compliance, thus enhancing decision-making and resource allocation for regulatory authorities.

 ## Problem Statement
 The project focuses on evaluating and segmenting public water systems based on compliance with regulatory standards.
 These system's compliance is critical to ensuring public health and evironmental protection.
 The primary research questions are :